TcM1911/jam/README.md

-If you have an x86 system, you'll have to compile it yourself, sorry
+If you have an x86 system, you'll have to compile it yourself, sorry for that

 Contributions are welcome!